endor/kettu/README.md

 #### On Mac OS X, using a (pre-v2.0) nightly
 In the current (pre-v2.0) nightlies on the mac, you can simply drop kettu in the Transmission Application Support folder and rename it web (`~/Library/Application Support/Transmission/web/`).

+### Configuring
+Kettu has own settings.

+#### Location categories
+Kettu supports changing of location path.
+To make it simple, you can configure location categories.
+Put categories configuration into `locationCategories.js` file.
+See `locationCategories.js.example` for data format.

 ## Goals
 * Usage should be as simple as possible
 * Try out new features that older browsers may not support